University of Florida

 > Back to Programs Continuing Education Courses

 The outreach efforts of the Program for Resource Efficient Communities has already helped several thousand licensed building professionals across Florida achieve their required continuing education units while promoting resource efficient design and construction practices.
 These course selections are continually expanding as we try to meet the needs of a growing Florida.
 The PREC provider numbers for each continuing education board are 1129 (CILB/BOLA/ECLB), 8074 (BOAR/ID), 1178 (BCAI), and 00108 (FBPE EXP).
-Below is a synopsis of our current course offerings.
+Below is a synopsis of courses we have offered or are currently offering.

 CILB = Construction Industry Licensing Board

-BOAR/ID = Board of Architecture and Interior Design (*courses approved separately)
+BOAR/ID = Board of Architecture and Interior Design (reciprocity with each other and some CILB)

 BOLA =Board of Landscape Architects